rachita7/CZ4034-Info-Retrieval-Bitcoin/README.md

 ![](./assets/logo.png)

-Twitter News Retrieval System on the US Presedential Elections 2020
+Twitter News Retrieval System on the Bitcoin Cryptocurrency for 2021

 This project contains 3 main sections
 1. Crawling

-    We utilized snscrape to crawl Twitter and collected tweets regarding the US Presedential Elections from various countries.
+    We utilized snscrape to crawl Twitter and collected tweets regarding the Bitcoin Cryptocurrency from various countries.
     The Crawled data had the following columns:
     | Field Name | Description |
     | ---------- | ----------- |